 Nancy Sokkary, MD, is a Pediatric and Adolescent Gynecologist at Children’s Healthcare of Atlanta.
+She currently serves as Division Chief, Gynecology.
 Dr. Sokkary received her medical degree at the University of New Mexico School of Medicine and completed her residency in obstetrics and gynecology at Kaiser Permanente in East Bay in Oakland, Calif.
 Following her residency, Dr. Sokkary completed a pediatric and adolescent gynecologist fellowship at Texas Children’s Hospital–Baylor College of Medicine in Houston, Texas.
 Upon completion of her training, Dr. Sokkary returned to the University of New Mexico to develop a pediatric and adolescent gynecology program.
 In 2016, she relocated to Navicent Health/Mercer University School of Medicine/ in south Georgia.

 While the Southwest is her original home, Dr. Sokkary immediately fell in love with the patients and community in Georgia.
 She is thrilled to be in Atlanta to help further develop Children’s pediatric and adolescent gynecology practice.

 As a pediatric and adolescent gynecology subspecialist, Dr. Sokkary focuses on female reproductive health from birth to young adulthood.
 Patients in this age range often have gynecologic needs that are distinct from adult females.
 Dr. Sokkary enjoys collaborating with other providers for patients who have rare and unique conditions, including abnormal anatomy and puberty, disorders of sexual differentiation and bleeding disorders.
 She also has a passion for helping young women through more routine issues, such as irregular menses, polycystic ovary syndrome (PCOS), ovarian cysts and vaginal discharge.